spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 .. literalinclude:: ../code/illegalstates/check_spanner_nut1.py
    :language: python

-(Here we’re using ``math.isclose()`` as best practice when using ``float``, rather than simple equality)
+(Here we’re using ``math.isclose()`` as is best practice when using ``float``, rather than simple equality)

 The change
 ==========

 All is fine so far.
-But then, we realise that we have another type of spanner - adjustable spanners.
+But then, we realise that we have another type of spanner – adjustable spanners.

 We now need to make some choices about how to adjust our code.
 For these spanners, the ``size`` field doesn’t really make sense any more – we instead want something like ``max_size``.
 We avoid the temptation of having a single ``size`` field and giving it two different meanings – that would be asking for trouble.